 ALFA’s aim is to provide opportunities to youth from backward districts for self-exploration and self-expression.
 It endeavours to bring together the youth in Kherwara block of Udaipur to bring awareness among them about the society they live in – its social, economic and political issues.

 ALFA also believes that art, culture, educational institutions and other such public platforms are the best medium to create leadership and social transformation.
 It works on issues of youth leadership, girls’ education, women empowerment, communal harmony and governance.
 It offers a range of programmes:

-- Sanjha Manch – A unique opportunity for adolescents and youth to socialize and learn about themselves and issues in an environment free of discrimination.
+1. Sanjha Manch – A unique opportunity for adolescents and youth to socialise and learn about themselves and issues in an environment free of discrimination.

-- Other initiatives – ALFA focuses on sustainable community development by motivating youth to influence change in their rural communities through the power of education and discussion of social issues in an open space that is free from religious and caste bias.
-It believes that if a proper medium for interaction can be developed among the youth, it will make life better for many people and bring about a significant social change..
-It also runs English Language Action Program, the Youth Express quarterly publication.
+3. Other initiatives – ALFA focuses on sustainable community development by motivating youth to influence change in their rural communities.
+This is done through the power of education and discussion of social issues in an open space that is free from religious and caste bias.

 ALFA believes that if a proper medium for interaction can be developed among youth, it will make life better for many people and bring about a significant social change..
 It also runs an English Language Action Program and brings out Youth Express, a quarterly publication.